 More Information for your Campus IT Folks

-Here is some more detail about SERC email that may be useful to share with your campus IT department so they can understand why they might want to whitelist our IP address:
+Here is some more detail about SERC email that may be useful to share with your campus IT department so they can understand why they might want to whitelist our domain:

-SERC (http://serc.carleton.edu) is an office of Carleton College that runs a variety of grant-funded programs to improve science education.
+SERC (https://serc.carleton.edu) is an office of Carleton College that runs a variety of grant-funded programs to improve science education.
 As part of our work we run a large number of email lists that faculty in our programs use to communicate with each other.
 We also send emails related to accounts faculty sign up for within our system (e.g. to share their professional work).
 All the emails SERC sends are opt-in communications and related to the non-profit work taking place in these academic projects.
-All our mail is sent via sendgrid's mail service through a dedicated IP address (18.104.22.168) which is only ever used for SERC email.
+All our mail is sent via mailgun'smail service and come from the serc.carleton.edu domain.
 We send over a million emails each year and have no complaints from our community about our email being 'spammy'.
 We have never been blacklisted and a follow all standard best practices (valid SPF and DKIM, unsubscribe links in all emails, etc...).
-Despite this we find that many of the faculty we work with find some emails we deliver for them–often communication between colleagues at other institutions about projects they are actively working on – get incorrectly marked as junk.
-As May 2017 this problem is most acute at campuses that use Office365 for institutional email.
-Since we often work with multiple people at each institution we find it's most effective to have our IP addresses whitelisted for the entire campus, rather than rely on individual faculty members knowing about the problem and successfully whitelisting our address.
-So we (and the faculty at your institution who work with us) would appreciate your adding our IP address to a campus email whitelist so that our emails don't get incorrectly marked as spam.
+Despite this we find that many of the faculty we work with find some emails we deliver for them--often communication between colleagues at other institutions about projects they are actively working on -- get incorrectly marked as junk.
+In some cases email systems are accepting messages from us and then deleting them in ways that are invisible to individual users (i.e. the messages aren't routed to user's Junk folders).
+This problem is most acute at campuses that use Office365 for institutional email.
+Since we often work with multiple people at each institution we find it's most effective to have our domain allowlisted for the entire campus, rather than rely on individual faculty members knowing about the problem and successfully whitelisting our address.
+So we (and the faculty at your institution who work with us) would appreciate your adding our domain (or our mail host mg.serc.carleton.edu) to a campus email allowlist so that our emails don't get incorrectly marked as spam.
 If you have questions feel free to contact Sean Fox (firstname.lastname@example.org)